 Pre-settlement funding is:

 Pre-settlement funding is a cash advance on the money you expect to receive if you win or settle your case.
 When your attorney successfully settles or wins your claim, some of the money from your court award or settlement goes to repay the funding company, so you never have to pay out of your pocket.

 To qualify for pre-settlement funding, you must be in the process of pursuing monetary compensation for your injuries and damages.
-Without a potential settlement or trial award, lawsuit funding companies cannot provide you with a settlement cash advance.
+Lawsuit funding companies cannot provide you with a settlement cash advance without a potential settlement or trial award.

-Having a claim or lawsuit for your loss is only one of the main two requirements for a pre-settlement advance.
+Having a claim or lawsuit for your loss is only one of two main requirements for a pre-settlement advance.
 Having an attorney representing you is the other requirement needed to receive funding.